Ez-Sy01/Deepfake_XAI/README.md

 This repository contains code implementations for applying Explainable AI (XAI) techniques to deepfake detection models.
 We use visualization methods like **Grad-CAM**, **LIME**, and **SHAP** to interpret model decisions.

+## 📦 Download
+You can download the entire project as a ZIP file: https://huggingface.co/spaces/Ez-SY01/DF_SW_XAI/resolve/main/gradio.zip

 ## 📂 Project Structure
 ├── models/ # Pretrained models or model definitions<br>
 ├── xai/ # XAI methods (e.g., GradCAM, LIME, SHAP)<br>